nbermudezs/HoGEm/README.md

 The `paper_experiments.sh` bash script contains all the commands needed to reproduce the results described in our paper.

+#### The data
+If you would like to preprocess the raw data on your own feel free to download the data files from [here](https://uofi.box.com/s/dn1bee23v4sey1t1ilz643jhfvmh7x4n).
+On the other hand, if you just want to use the data used for our experiments, just download the processed files from [this Box folder](https://uofi.box.com/s/c0t6c16ld1uki4khymv8drzw68thitvd).

 #### Input format
 As input, at minimum the code requires that a --train_prefix option is specified which specifies the following data files: